bobblanchett/WarpWar_Mailing_List_Archive/README.md

 ### Serve repo contents on GitHub Pages
 Make the contents of the repo directly available on the open web.
 ### Maintain repo with new material
-Keeping the archive of the earlier work done by the WWDG and since on BoardgameGeek and yahoo
+Keeping the archive of the earlier work done by the WWDG and since on BoardgameGeek and yahoo current and available, ensuring the contuing availability of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0NzMxOTQ0N119
+eyJoaXN0b3J5IjpbMTk0NDk3NDEwMV19
 -->